top of page

 C — Centralize Decisions

-Before anything is handed off, decisions are consolidated into a single source of truth.
+Before anything is handed off, we consolidate decisions into a single source of truth.
+This includes:

 • UI behavior rules